Greece – Hellas

 • Provides tourist Information to Greek and foreign visitors

-• Cooperates with locally Directorates of Tourism and local authorities in order to deal with tourism issues
+• Cooperates with local Directorates of Tourism and local authorities in order to deal with tourism issues

 • Ensures that the tourist legislation in force is applied in all tourist areas